 - Do I need contingent beneficiaries?
 It is not required, but it is an excellent idea.
-If you haven’t named a contingent beneficiary and your primary dies before you, or at the same time, the assets will be distributed according to the rules in your retirement plan or IRA upon your death.
+If you haven’t named a contingent beneficiary and your primary dies before you, or at the same time, the asset distribution will be handled according to the rules in your retirement plan or IRA upon your death.

 - Can I name a beneficiary who is not my spouse?
 Yes, however, some plans do require spousal consent in that situation.
-Also, keep in mind that some non-spousal beneficiaries may have different options available to them when they inherit assets.
+Also, keep in mind that some non-spousal beneficiaries may have different options available to them when it comes time for asset distribution.